-Doncaster Metropolitan Borough Council Statement of Accounts 2012/13
+Doncaster MBC Statement of Accounts 2013/14

-Contents Page Explanatory Foreword An explanatory introduction to the financial statements and a guide to the most significant matters reported in the accounts 3 The Statement of Responsibilities for the Statement of Accounts A brief statement of the council's financial responsibilities and those of the Chief Financial Officer 12 The Core Financial Statements: Comprehensive Income and Expenditure Statement This statement shows the income and expenditure in the year of providing services in accordance with generally accepted accounting practices.
-13 Movement in Reserves Statement This statement shows the movement in the year on the different reserves held by the council, analysed into 'usable reserves' and other reserves.
-14 Balance Sheet The Balance Sheet shows the value as at the Balance Sheet date of the assets and liabilities recognised by the council.
+Contents Page Explanatory Foreword An explanatory introduction to the financial statements and a guide to the most significant matters reported in the accounts 3 The Statement of Responsibilities for the Statement of Accounts A brief statement of the council's financial responsibilities and those of the Chief Financial Officer 7 The Core Financial Statements: Comprehensive Income and Expenditure Statement This statement shows the income and expenditure in the year of providing services in accordance with generally accepted accounting practices.
+8 Movement in Reserves Statement This statement shows the movement in the year on the different reserves held by the council, analysed into 'usable reserves' and other reserves.
+9 Balance Sheet The Balance Sheet shows the value as at the Balance Sheet date of the assets and liabilities recognised by the council.
 The net assets of the council (assets less liabilities) are matched by the reserves held by the council.
-16 Cash Flow Statement The Cash Flow Statement shows the changes in cash and cash equivalents of the council during the reporting period.
+11 Cash Flow Statement The Cash Flow Statement shows the changes in cash and cash equivalents of the council during the reporting period.
 The statement shows how the council generates and uses cash and cash equivalents by classifying cash flows as operating, investing and financing activities.
-18 Notes to the Core Financial Statements Notes identify the nature and value of various entries within the core statements often providing additional information to aid the understanding of the accounts.
-19 Housing Revenue Account The statement reflects a statutory obligation to account separately for the provision of council housing.
+13 Notes to the Core Financial Statements Notes identify the nature and value of various entries within the core statements often providing additional information to aid the understanding of the accounts.
+14 Housing Revenue Account The statement reflects a statutory obligation to account separately for the provision of council housing.
 It shows the major elements of spending and how these are met from rents, subsidy and other income.
-121 Collection Fund This shows the transactions of the Council as a billing authority in relation to the Council Tax, and how this has been distributed between the council's General Fund and other precepting authorities.
+93 Collection Fund This shows the transactions of the Council as a billing authority in relation to the Council Tax, and how this has been distributed between the council's General Fund and other precepting authorities.
 It also summarises the transactions relating to the collection of business rates on behalf of the national non-domestic rates pool.
-127 Group Accounts Doncaster Council accounts incorporating the accounts of St. Leger Homes of Doncaster Limited, The Doncaster Racecourse Management Company Limited and Digital Region Limited 131 Glossary An explanation of financial terms used in this statement 142 Independent Auditor's Report to the Council 150
+98 Group Accounts Doncaster Council group accounts incorporating the accounts of St. Leger Homes of Doncaster Limited, The Doncaster Racecourse Management Company Limited, Digital Region Limited and Doncaster Children's Services Trust 102 Glossary An explanation of financial terms used in this statement 112 Independent Auditor's Report to the Council 120